The Wrecks: New label, Infinitely Ordinary, Static, and Sonder (2019–present)

 On December 18, 2020, the Wrecks released their third EP, Static.
 Originally planning to release a deluxe album, it was ultimately decided by the band to split the project into two extended plays, Static being the first of the two.
 The band revealed on their Twitter account that the second EP will be released in 2021.
 In 2021, the band announced their intent to release a plethora of new music throughout the year.
 After their "Rich Girl" cover and their feature on Good Boy Daisy's "Never Learn," the Wrecks released their first new original single since Infinitely Ordinary on March 10, 2021.
 "I Want My Life Back Now" premiered exclusively on Alt Nation and was released on streaming platforms two days later.

 The Wrecks released a new single, "Lone Survivor," on February 11, 2022.
-They released a accompanying music video for the song in March.
+They released an accompanying music video for the song in March.
 On March 24, they released another new single, titled "I Love This Part," before a third single, "Where Are You Now?".

 Writing for their sophomore album Sonder commenced immediately after Infinitely Ordinary.
 Their previous rhythm guitarist, Westen Weiss returned to assist with production.
 Additionally, Anderson has said that the album production was scattered, with much of it being produced in isolation due to the pandemic.
 Touring rhythm guitarist Fort has writing and production credits on the song "Don't Be Scared."
 The Wrecks released Sonder on June 10, 2022.
 An exclusive release party was held in Los Angeles.
 The deluxe version of Sonder released on November 4, 2022.
 It features two remixes, two acoustic reimaginings, and three brand new songs, including "Things You Make Me Do," which was released on September 30, 2022.
 The Wrecks released a limited run orange nail polish line named after their sophomore album in October 2022.

+On October 4, 2024, the band released the single "Always, Everytime" from their upcoming third studio album.